Autosomal dominant cerebellar ataxia: Treatments

 In terms of a cure there is currently none available, however for the disease to manifest itself, it requires mutant gene expression.
 Manipulating the use of protein homeostasis regulators can be therapeutic agents, or a treatment to try and correct an altered function that makes up the pathology is one current idea put forth by Bushart, et al. There is some evidence that for SCA1 and two other polyQ disorders that the pathology can be reversed after the disease is underway.
-There is no effective treatments that could alter the progression of this disease, therefore care is given, like occupational and physical therapy for gait dysfunction and speech therapy.

 Epidemiology

 In terms of frequency, it is estimated at 2 per 100,000, it has identified in different regions of the world.
 Some clusters of certain types of autosomal dominant cerebellar ataxia reach a prevalence of 5 per 100,000.